 Most of the outgroup friendship effect is driven by campers becoming friends with other campers-campers report 0.15 more outgroup names that match the names of other campers (Appendix Table S9), accounting for 0.15/0.24 = 63% of the overall treatment effect.
 The remaining effect comes from campers listing outgroup names that we are unable to match with any camper or control participant.
-These names may reflect network effects (e.g., a camper becoming friends with the friend of an outgroup camper), or imperfect matching to campers due to spelling mistakes or nicknames.
+These names may reflect network effects (e.g. a camper becoming friends with the friend of an outgroup camper), or imperfect matching to campers due to spelling mistakes or nicknames.
 Given the possibility of imperfect matching, we rely on the willingness to play measure below to test for generalized effects on willingness to interact.

 The large effect of the camps on outgroup friendships is striking for two extra reasons.
 First, given that our measurement was unobtrusive-participants were not told we would code the names as Hindu- and Muslim-sounding-the effect is unlikely to be driven by experimenter demand effects.
-Second, given that the first endline was administered four to seven weeks after the last day of the camp, the friendships formed by the camp far outlast the camp itself.
-This is despite the fact that campers would not automatically see each other following the intervention: they were not recruited from the same school, nor did we arrange any follow-up events for campers in between the end of the camp and the endline.
-Even more striking, we show in Section 7 that these effects on outgroup friendships persist over one year later.
+Second, given that the first endline was administered 4-7 weeks after the last day of the camp, the friendships formed by the camp far outlast the camp itself.
+This is despite

-&lt;sup>29Sensibly, the effects for ritual-campers are driven by names that match other ritual-campers, while the effects for regular-campers are driven by names that match other regular-campers (Appendix Table S9, columns 5 and 6).
+29. Sensibly, the effects for ritual-campers are driven by names that match other ritual-campers, while the effects for regular-campers are driven by names that match other regular-campers (Appendix Table S9, Columns 5 and 6).